Blackface: 20th century

+Stein's Grease Paint No. 25 Black (circa 1935): one of many commercial blackface makeup products from major theatrical makeup companies in the first half of the Twentieth Century.
+The earliest products used burnt cork; then came greasepaint (shown here); and, later, pancake makeup.

-In the early years of film, black characters were routinely played by white people in blackface.
-In the first filmic adaptation of Uncle Tom's Cabin (1903), all of the major black roles were white people in blackface.
+In the early years of film, Black characters were routinely played by white people in blackface.
+In the first filmic adaptation of Uncle Tom's Cabin (1903), all of the major Black roles were white people in blackface.
 Even the 1914 Uncle Tom starring African-American actor Sam Lucas in the title role had a white male in blackface as Topsy.
-D. W. Griffith's The Birth of a Nation (1915) used white people in blackface to represent all of its major black characters, but reaction against the film's racism largely put an end to this practice in dramatic film roles.
+D. W. Griffith's The Birth of a Nation (1915) used white people in blackface to represent all of its major Black characters, but reaction against the film's racism largely put an end to this practice in dramatic film roles.
 Thereafter, white people in blackface would appear almost exclusively in broad comedies or "ventriloquizing" blackness in the context of a vaudeville or minstrel performance within a film.
 This stands in contrast to made-up white people routinely playing Native Americans, Asians, Arabs, and so forth, for several more decades.

 From the 1910s up until the early 1950s, many well-known entertainers of stage and screen also performed in blackface.
-Light-skinned people who performed in blackface in film included Al Jolson, Eddie Cantor, Bing Crosby, Fred Astaire, Buster Keaton, Joan Crawford, Irene Dunne, Doris Day, Milton Berle, William Holden, Marion Davies, Myrna Loy, Betty Grable, Dennis Morgan, Laurel and Hardy, Betty Hutton, The Three Stooges, The Marx Brothers, Mickey Rooney, Shirley Temple, Judy Garland, Donald O'Connor and Chester Morris and George E. Stone in several of the Boston Blackie films.
+Al Jolson, one of the top musical stars of the era, made blackface musical numbers one of his trademarks.
+Others who appeared in blackface, either regularly or for specific musical numbers or comedy sketches, include Eddie Cantor, Bing Crosby, Fred Astaire, Buster Keaton, Joan Crawford, Irene Dunne, Doris Day, Milton Berle, William Holden, Marion Davies, Myrna Loy, Betty Grable, Dennis Morgan, Laurel and Hardy, Betty Hutton, The Three Stooges, The Marx Brothers, Mickey Rooney, Shirley Temple, Judy Garland, Donald O'Connor and Chester Morris and George E. Stone in several of the Boston Blackie films.
 In 1936, when Orson Welles was touring his Voodoo Macbeth; the lead actor, Maurice Ellis, fell ill, so Welles stepped into the role, performing in blackface.